-The unit consists of four research groups with a staff of approximately 50 persons.
+The unit consists of four research groups with a staff of more than 40 persons.
 The main research topics are: numerical weather prediction, meteorological research applications, remote sensing and radar applications, as well as polar meteorology and climatology.

 The Polar Meteorology and Climatology Group studies meteorology, ice, snow and the oceans in high-latitudes.
 The objectives are to better understand physical processes and intearctions in the climate system and to further develop methods for weather and climate modelling, including monthly to seasonal forecasting.
 The research in the group is based on field work in the Arctic and Antarctic, data analyses, and numerical modelling.